DisCoLabIITK/OpenThruster/README.md

 * 4 Perimeters
 * Solid infill.

 FreeCAD source files in FreeCAD source files folder.
-FreeCAD v0.19 was used for design.
+FreeCAD v0.19 was used for old design.
+New design files for FreeCad v1.0 are added in separate folder.

 OpenProp source files downloaded from : https://openprop.engineering.dartmouth.edu/.
 The folder uploaded here has the modified option of NACA001612 and 001615 profiles.